 We are an internet company and a majority of our revenue is generated from our e-commerce and online advertising services provided on our websites.
 Therefore, our results of operations are heavily dependent on the continued development of China's internet industry.
 The internet has emerged as an increasingly attractive and cost-effective advertising channel in China.
 However, the internet industry in China is heavily regulated.
 PRC laws, rules and regulations cover virtually every aspect of the internet industry, including entry into the industry, the scope of permissible business activities and foreign investment.
 Furthermore, the PRC government levies business taxes, value-added taxes, surcharges and cultural construction fees on advertising-related sales in China, such as sales of our e-commerce, online advertising, listing and other value-added services.
-In addition, because certain of our PRC subsidiaries and consolidated variable interest entities currently qualify as "high and new technology enterprises", they enjoy tax holidays from the relevant PRC tax authorities or under local governmental policies.
+In addition, because one of our PRC subsidiaries currently qualifies as "high and new technology enterprises", it enjoys tax holidays from the relevant PRC tax authorities or under local governmental policies.
 The imposition of new laws and regulations, or changes to current laws and regulations, could have a material impact on our business, financial condition and results of operations.